Capstone-Projects-2025-Spring/project-aac-game-team-a/documentation/docs/testing/unit-testing.md

 ## Testing Library

 This project utilizes Vitest, a vite-native testing framework.
-As this project utilizes Vue, this allows us to utilize one testingt framework to not only unit test front-end and back-end components, but also generate a coverage report for the project.
+As this project utilizes Vue, this allows us to utilize one testing framework to not only unit test front-end and back-end components, but also generate a coverage report for the project.

 ## Execution